jamitag/COVID-19-data/README.md

 ### Manual Testing
 - Input data that would throw an error to ensure correct response.
-- Tested the programmes randomising feature to ensure a different 10 recipes appear after each api call.
+- Tested the programmes randomising feature to ensure the same recipes didn't appear after each api call.
-- Input lower case response to check the upper method was functioning correctly.
+- Input lower case responses to check the upper method was functioning correctly and vice versa.
 - Asked friends to navigate through the programme to highlight any glitches or uncertain prompts.

 ### Validator Testing